• Why Copywriting?

 And then, of course, experience just makes you more useful to a potential employer.
 Experience is proof that you really know how to do what you’re saying you know how to do.
 This means they’ll have to spend less time getting you up to speed, and it also means you may have some new ideas or processes to bring to the table.
 Experience is part of what makes you hireable.

-But the other ones, the ones who get it and understand why you can’t skip to 3, who understand that Steps 1 and 2 aren’t easy but that they’re crucial, will be the ones to succeed.
-And the extra special secret is that they’re also likely to be middle of it the process and realize that Step 1 and Step 2 aren’t so very hard at all—even fun.
+But the other ones, the ones who get it and understand why you can’t skip to 3, who understand that steps 1 and 2 aren’t easy but that they’re crucial, are the ones who succeed (and absolutely love their job).
+And the extra special secret is that they’re also likely to be middle of it the process and realize that step 1 and step 2 aren’t so very hard at all—even fun.
 And everyone else will miss it.

 About Nicki Krawczyk